B or B+: how to find your way around?

 glider competition

-This certification helps us to determine the level of piloting required for each glider and thus to guide our choice of equipment.
+This certification helps us to know the level of steering required for each glider and therefore to guide our choice of equipment.

 However...
 How do you interpret a certification level that is divided into several sub-categories?

-Everyone pretty much understands what this means: a B+ will be more demanding to ride than a standard B. But why?
+Everyone pretty much understands what this means: a B+ will be more demanding at steering than a standard B. But why?
 How do you know if you're good enough to go under B+?

 If you're feeling lost when it comes to choosing your next EN-B, then this article is for you!